dmbarbour/wikilon/docs/Runtime.md

 *Note:* During compaction, forwarding pointers might be represented by a specific header value and the following word pointing to the new destination.
 This can work for blocks and lists, too, if we ensure our header value is not a valid object.
 For example, if our header value is the NULL tagged action.

+## Persistence

+I have some options for persistence.
+One reasonable option is use of LMDB for various tables.
+Alternatively, I could use a TAR file to model an ad-hoc database.
+And another decent option is to simply use the filesystem directly.

+LMDB handles a lot of problems - atomic updates, memory management, no file handle limits.
+I lean in favor of LMDB at this time.
+I will need to control cache sizes and so on.
+But I'd need to do so either way.

+## Concurrent Update

+A dictionary will be maintained by multiple agents.
+In practice, most updates will follow simple patterns - command pattern, publish-subscribe, futures/promises.
+We can explicitly model intermediate structure to help avoid conflict or even to support collaborative update.
+Our runtime must provide at least effective support that will cover common update patterns without conflict.

+A DVCS inspired approach might model a 'working' dictionary for updates.
+When another agent updates the shared dictionary before us, we must merge their updates before we can apply our own.
+This works most easily when the agents in question update independent parts of the dictionary.
+The main difficulty with the DVCS approach is that 'merge' is relatively ad-hoc, and that we cannot detect read-write merge conflicts.

+Alternatively, we can model dictionary updates more explicitly.
+With this, we could include flexible metadata per update and help reduce conflicts by merging concurrent updates in some consistent manner.
+The main cost to modeling dictionaries in this manner is indirection - we aren't working directly with Awelon dictionaries.
+If we want import/export, we need both the dictionary and a fair bit of metadata.
+It is feasible to model this metadata within the dictionary, or as part of an external transactions model.

+At the moment I favor the more explicit models.

 ## API Concepts

 The runtime API should be oriented around an agent's view of the system.